As you discover more about WordPress, you may occasionally come across something called a blogroll.

 Activate the plugin after installing it …

-After activation, a ‘Links’ item will show up in the dashboard menu area …
+After activation, the ‘Links’ function is restored to the navigation menu area …

-We recommend setting up your link categories first before you start adding new links.
+We recommend setting up link categories first before you start adding any new links.
 This way, you can assign any new links to link categories you have already created.

 Link Categories

-To create a new link category, select Links > Link Categories in your dashboard navigation menu …
+To create a link category, go to your WP navigation menu and select Links > Link Categories …

-- Slug: The slug shows up in the SEO friendly URL of the link category name.
+- Slug: The slug is the search-engine friendly URL bit of your link category name.
 It must be in lowercase letters and contain no spaces (use hyphens to separate words).

 - Description: Some themes may display a link category description.
 (Optional)

-Click the Add New Link Category button to save …
+When done, click the Add New Link Category button to save your new link category name …

 (Link Categories page)

 Tip: Blogroll is the default link category name.
-Unless you specify the category when creating a link, WordPress will assign new links to the default category …
+Unless you specify the category when adding a new link, WordPress will assign new links to the default category …

 (Default link category)

-You may want to change this default WordPress link category name to something better suited to your business.
-This will not only make it easier for users of your site, but any new links that you add to your site will automatically display under the new category name …
+You may want to change this default WordPress link category name to something that will make sense to your visitors.
+This not only makes it easier for users of your site, but any new links that you add to the Links section will automatically appear under the new category name …

 (Consider changing the default link category name to something better suited to your business)

-To change the default category name, hover your mouse over the category name and click on the Quick Edit link …
+To change the ‘Blogroll’ link title, hover your mouse over the item and click on the Quick Edit link …

 (Quick Edit)

-Replace both the Name and the Slug with a new category name, then click on the Update link Category button …
+Change both the Name and the Slug with a new category name (remember to keep the slug in lowercase letters and replace all spaces with a hyphen), then click on the Update link Category button …

 (Quick Edit)